 By invitation only.
-More information to come in 2018.
+More information to come by email.

 Help make a meaningful impact TODAY and pave the way for a brighter TOMORROW!
 Together, we can conquer HD one step at a time.
 Join Jackie's Walk 4 HD!